 Encouraging someone who is grieving to keep themselves busy is also not supportive of their grieving process.
 “People need to work through painful emotions to heal,” Morin says.
 “Distractions only delay the healing process.”

 And, saying the person who has passed wouldn’t want them to be said is another phrase not to say to someone grieving.
 “Don't minimize someone's feelings,” Morin says.
 “It's okay for them to feel whatever they are feeling.”

 Morin also suggests changing the way you greet someone who is mourning the loss of a loved one.
 “Rather than asking, ‘How are you?’ as a greeting, you might say, ‘It's so nice to see you.’” she says.
 “You might also say, ‘I've been thinking about you,’ to let them know they're on your mind.”

 How To Help Someone Who Just Lost a Loved One

 1. Offer to do specific things for support

 This is a big one, experts say.
 “Offering to coordinate plans, helping out at work, or running errands can be helpful,” Dr. Frieden says.
 “Bringing food and helping with childcare can ease anxiety during the initial transition after loss.”

 Opher suggests being very specific about how you plan to help instead of leaving it up to your loved one to figure out what they need.
 “A lot of times when people say, ‘Let me know when you need help,’ the person who is grieving may not know what they need,” she says.
 “It can be more helpful to say, ‘Can I bring you dinner next Wednesday or mow your lawn’ or ‘I’m going to do [insert helpful thing here] for you.’”

-Again, it’s okay if you don’t know exactly what to say to someone who has suffered a loss.
+Again, it’s okay if you don’t know exactly what to say to someone who has lost a loved one.
 But taking your cues from them and acknowledging what has happened in the right moment can go a long way toward giving them a little comfort during this tough time.